Image & Video Optimization: Modern Formats & Techniques

 Quick Wins:

-Format: Convert to WebP (80% smaller than JPEG), AVIF (even smaller) Responsive: Use srcset - serve appropriate size for each device Lazy load: loading="lazy" for below-fold images Dimensions: Always set width and height to prevent layout shift CDN: Use image CDN (Cloudinary, Imgix) for automatic optimization
+Format: Use modern formats such as WebP or AVIF when they produce smaller files for the asset Responsive: Use srcset - serve appropriate size for each device Lazy load: loading="lazy" for non-critical below-fold images; keep likely LCP media eager Dimensions: Always set width and height to prevent layout shift CDN: Use image CDN (Cloudinary, Imgix) for automatic optimization

 Modern Image Formats